triciaward/fast-api-template/README.md

 ### Audit Logging
 - **User Actions**: Complete activity tracking
 - **Security Events**: Authentication and authorization events
+- **API Key Usage**: Track which API keys are being used, when, and for what endpoints
 - **System Events**: Background tasks and health checks
 - **Database Storage**: Persistent audit trail